-Lex Machina is a double bottom-line venture.
-We exist to do well – and to do good.
+Lex Machina exists to do well and to do good.

 It’s in our corporate DNA.
-When Lex Machina emerged from Stanford, we brought with us a commitment to help bring openness and transparency to IP law.
-That’s why we provide free access to our platform to certain university and college faculty staff and students, directly engaged in research on, or study of, intellectual property law and policy.
+When Lex Machina emerged from Stanford, we brought with us a commitment to help bring openness and transparency to the law.
+That’s why we provide free access to our platform to certain university and college faculty staff and students, directly engaged in research, or study of law and policy.

 A public interest user account may only be used for public interest purposes.
 That means no compensated or uncompensated use on behalf of a company, law firm, consultancy or other for-profit organization.
 For example, a law school professor who is also in private practice may only use his/her public interest account for academic purposes, not for any private practice purpose.
 Academics and students must have a “.edu” email account.

 To enable public interest users to make best use of Lex Machina, we require prospective new users to attend an online training prior to receiving a user account.
 If you qualify and you’re interested, sign up here